ROCmSoftwarePlatform/HPCG/Readme.md

 ### Pre-requisites ###
 * Download [clSPARSE](https://github.com/clMathLibraries/clSPARSE/releases/download/0.8.1.0/clSPARSE­0.8.
 1.0­Linux­x64.tar.gz) for linux.
-* Update the clSPARSE include and library path in Makefile.Linux_Serial. (for ex. -­I /path/to/clsparse/include -L /path/to/clsparse/lib64)
+* Update the clSPARSE include and library path in Makefile.Linux_Serial in the setup directory. (for ex. -­I /path/to/clsparse/include -L /path/to/clsparse/lib64)
 * Add path to clSPARSE library to LD_LIBRARY_PATH in the terminal.
 (example)